withastro/docs/contributor-guides/writing-and-style-guide.md

 > Add the `LanguagePicker` component to your site in a component that is shown on every page.
 The example below adds this to the page footer:

 ### Third-Party Instructions
-If a step in your guide involves a tool other than Astro (e.g. a CMS provider), keep the instructions functional and simple.
-Think of writing in a way that's still helpful even if the layout of the particular tool changes.

-In that spirit, leave out details about another site's navigation and don't bother with screenshots.

-If you want your reader to do something complex, consider linking to the relevant docs, like an official guide.
+When documenting how to use Astro with third-party tools and services, focus on actions that are necessary to integrate with Astro.
+Do not document usage of products that we do not maintain.
+For example, do not explain how to set up a new project in a CMS.
+If you want your reader to do something complex, consider making the entire action a prerequisite.
+You might also include links to relevant documentation, like an official guide.

+Do not include details about another site's navigation.
+Your instructions should still be helpful even if the layout of the particular tool changes.
+However, do use the other site's vocabulary for features and settings so that your readers can search the site's own documentation for help if they need it.

 <!--